What’s the statistical chance of bumping into someone you know

 Not Heinz – He was too impatient to wait for a taxi and marched off down the road from the airport, disappearing into the night.

-When our band of travellers gathered the next morning at the employment centre Hans was there – but Heinz was nowhere to be seen –
+When our little band of travellers gathered the next morning at the employment centre Hans was there – but Heinz was nowhere to be seen –

-Nearly two years later we left Australia for Timor… then Bali… Java… Singapore… Malaysia… Thailand… Burma (now Myanmar)… India… Nepal… Pakistan… Afghanistan… Iran… and then Turkey… when we both started feeling increasing ill – Our pee had turned a coca cola colour, our poo was pale and our skin was turning an increasing shade of yellow – Hepatitis 🙁
+Nearly two years later we left Australia for Timor… then Bali… Java… Singapore… Malaysia… Thailand… Burma (now Myanmar)… India… Nepal… Pakistan… Afghanistan… Iran… and then Turkey… where we both started feeling increasing ill – Our pee had turned a coca cola colour, our poo was pale and our skin was turning an increasing shade of yellow – Hepatitis 🙁

 As luck would have it my aunt was teaching English in Istanbul.
 We arrived on her doorstep looking sickly, feeling weak and exhausted.